Lisa Feldman Barrett

 Key Contributions

-• Developed the theory of constructed emotion, challenging the classical view of universal emotions
+• Developed the theory of constructed emotion, challenging the idea that emotions are universal hardwired modules

 Videos & Interviews